 We gathered everything you will need to know before you visit the Acropolis!
 Read our tips and be prepared to explore the Acropolis!

-When Can You Visit Acropolis – Acropolis Opening Hours!
+When Can You Visit Acropolis – Acropolis Hours!

-The Acropolis is open almost every day of the year.
-Except for a few national holidays.
-There are also a few days in a year where Acropolis has weather reduced or prolonged working hours.
+The Acropolis is open almost every day of the year except for a few national holidays.
+There are also a few days in a year when Acropolis has weather-reduced or prolonged working hours.

 The last entrance to see the Acropolis is 30 minutes before the closing time.